ZhenShuo2021/hugo-theme-deca/exampleSite/content/blog/create-deca.en.md

 ## Motivation

-Hugo's main advantage is its speed and capability to build large-scale websites.
-For example, this article mentions that Hugo [can generate a collection site with 1.2 million pages](https://discourse.gohugo.io/t/v-a-explore-the-collections-over-1-million-pages-generated-by-hugo/33227), whereas Docusaurus fails to build [20,000-page MDX sites](https://github.com/facebook/docusaurus/discussions/11259).
-Despite this, Hugo has never had a good documentation theme that allows users to read smoothly.
-My requirements were modest: at minimum, no flickering, preferably with SPA functionality.
-Observing existing Hugo documentation themes, even the most well-known ones still have flickering issues, and none support SPA.

-Since submitting PRs ultimately contributes to someone else's project and may not be accepted, I decided to create my own theme.

-## Market Research

 After experimenting with various SSG generators, I realized that the most fundamental user experience for documentation sites is a **three-column layout combined with SPA navigation**.
 The three-column layout clearly shows users where they are, while SPA avoids re-rendering the entire DOM when navigating between pages, maintaining visual stability and providing a smooth reading experience.

 Experienced readers will recognize that I am referring to [Docusaurus](https://docusaurus.io/) and [Vitepress](https://vitepress.dev/).
 Compared to other documentation sites that do not support this, such a reading experience can be described as a clear competitive advantage.
 I wondered whether it would be possible to achieve the same in Hugo by integrating SPA for documentation sites, supporting very large systems while making smaller systems even faster.

-This led to the Deca project.
+Since submitting PRs ultimately contributes to someone else's project and may not be accepted, I decided to create my own theme.
 Readers may also notice that Deca's layout is not exactly the same as Docusaurus, but it is almost entirely **inspired by it**.

+## Market Research

+Hugo's main advantage is its speed and capability to build large-scale websites.
+For example, this article mentions that Hugo [can generate a collection site with 1.2 million pages](https://discourse.gohugo.io/t/v-a-explore-the-collections-over-1-million-pages-generated-by-hugo/33227), whereas Docusaurus fails to build [20,000-page MDX sites](https://github.com/facebook/docusaurus/discussions/11259).
+Despite this, Hugo has never had a good documentation theme that allows users to read smoothly.
+My requirements were modest: at minimum, no flickering, preferably with SPA functionality.
+Observing existing Hugo documentation themes, even the most well-known ones still have flickering issues, and none support SPA.

 ## Design Approach